15 Rainy Day Activities in Greenville, South Carolina

 Shoeless Joe Jackson, famous for the notorious Chicago Black Sox Scandal of 1919, lived and die in the Greenville area.
 His home is now open for tours and loaded with interesting baseball memorabilia.
 Anyone who loves “America’s favorite past time” definitely needs to check this nostalgic museum out.
 Free tours are available for any baseball lovers (any anyone else seeking a fun affordable rainy day activity) out there!

 13. Stroll around Haywood Mall

 Haywood Mall is the premier mall in the state of South Carolina.
 It’s the largest in the state and home to 2 floors of retail fun.
 Nothing too fancy in terms of decor, however, it’s clean and well maintained.
 There is nothing better than browsing around a big lively mall on a rainy day.
-As an added bonus, there is a Cheesecake Factory, a Starbucks, and numerous other great restaurants on-site.
+As an added bonus, there is a Cheesecake Factory, a Starbucks, and numerous other chain restaurants on-site.
 And be sure to treat yourself to a reflexology session at Total Health massage – it’s the best in the region!